Visiting Blakesley Hall

 The classroom is situated in a 17th Century converted barn with views of Blakesley Hall.
 There are accessible toilets, hand washing facilities and coat hooks in the barn.

-Teachers and pupils may leave their belongings in the barn (if this has been pre-booked for use by your group), but it is recommended to keep high value items on you at all times.
+There is not a dedicated school cloakroom but teachers and students may leave their belongings in the classroom which is a secure space, but it is recommended to keep high value items on you at all times.

 Accessible toilets are available for schools to use in the classroom.
 There are no toilets within the house itself.